nicopellerin/oma3dviewer/README.md

 # Omagltf

 A 3D model viewer for Omarchy.
-Omagltf opens GLB, glTF, FBX and OBJ assets, and previews Blender scenes with Sushi (Spacebar) when Blender is installed.
+Omagltf opens GLB, glTF, FBX and OBJ assets, and previews Blender scenes when Blender is installed.

 ![Omagltf displaying a 3D model](viewer-demo.png)